dockwa/openpixel/README.md

 The snippet handles things like making sure the core JavaScript will always be loaded async and is cache busted every 24 hours so you can update the core and have customers using the updates within the next day.

 ### Core
-The openpixel core (found at `src/openpixel.min.js`) is the JavaScript code that that the snippet loads asynchronously onto the clients website.
+The openpixel core (found at `src/openpixel.min.js`) is the JavaScript code that that the snippet loads asynchronously onto the client's website.
 The core is what does all of the heavy lifting.
 The core handles settings cookies, collecting utms, and of course sending beacons and tracking pixels of data when events are called.

 ### Events
 There are 2 automatic events, the `pageload` event which is sent as the main event when a page is loaded, you could consider it to be a "hit".
 The other event is `pageclose` and this is sent when the pages is closed or navigated away from.
 For example, to calculate how long a user viewed a page, you could calculate the difference between the timestamps on pageload and pageclose and those timestamps will be accurate because they are triggered on the client side when the events actually happened.